Anton-To/GmodPiano/README.md

 # GmodPiano
-A small java program i made to play midi files on a piano in Garry's mod\
+A small java program i made to play midi files on a piano in Garry's mod.\
 Garry's mod plugin link https://steamcommunity.com/sharedfiles/filedetails/?id=104548572

 This program can play midi files and also connect to take input from midi devices.